Thalia Medical Center offers one of the only personalized and private outpatient detoxification programs in the Philadelphia area.

 What about inpatient detox?

-If you prefer and/or would benefit from an inpatient detoxification, we recommend contacting either Detox Services at Caron Treatment Centers in Wernersville, PA, Mountainside Detox in Cannan, Connecticut or Serenity at Summit in Union, NJ.
+If you prefer and/or would benefit from an inpatient detoxification, we recommend contacting either Detox Services at Caron Treatment Centers in Wernersville, PA, Innovo Detox in Abbotstown, PA, or Serenity at Summit in Union, NJ.

-To inquire if you are a good candidate for this program, please review the information on this page and send an email inquiry to [email protected]
+To inquire if you are a good candidate for this program, please review the information on this page and call us at (610) 455-4254, fill out the contact form below, or send an email inquiry to [email protected].